Alfa Romeo Giulietta (2010): 2014 update

 This new facelifted version was premiered with a limited 'Launch Edition', recognizable by the black-finish on the sills all round.
-Available in new matt Grigio Magnesio Opaco along with Rosso Alfa and Rosso Competizione.
+It was available in new matt Grigio Magnesio Opaco along with Rosso Alfa and Rosso Competizione.
 Each car has its own numbered plaque.
 Around 700 units were made.

 GTS Q2

 The GTS Q2 is a version of Hong Kong market version GT Q2 with Sport Package.
-It includes the engine from 1.4 L TB MultiAir TCT, with a 6-speed TCT transmission.
+It includes the engine from 1.4-litre TB MultiAir TCT, with a 6-speed TCT transmission.
 The Q2 also have front axle limited slip differential system installed.